 Keelung Market is also another one worth mentioning, but it is located outside Taipei.
 I’ll come back to this and tell you more about it later.
 For more night markets, check out my post on Taiwan Food Culture.
 (Read: A Gluttonous Journey In Taiwan, Asia’s Best Kept Secret)

 Busy, bright, and brilliant.
 Ximending is Taipei’s busy hub, like Shinjuku to Japan or Time Square to New York.
 Shops fill the streets, the scent of street food fill the air, and locals and tourists complete the scene.
 Just walking along the streets will keep you entertained enough.
 It is after all, the heart of Taipei, and a trip to Taiwan just isn’t complete without this experience.
+If you’re looking for he perfect location to stay, the best hostels in Taipei are also situated here.

 Elephant Mountain is actually on top of my to do list in Taiwan, but I somehow ended up missing it with no excuse.
 I thought I’d add this here anyway because I just wouldn’t want you to miss out on a great city view like I did.
 It’s known to be a short hike that will reward you a pretty damn good view of Taipei.